How do I compare ISA savings and compare savings accounts?

-Fixed-rate ISAs, like other fixed-rate savings accounts, keep y our money tied up for a term between one and five years.
-This guarantees you that rate for the full term, which can work out better than other savings rates, but remain risky if you’re unable to go without the safety net of your savings or if the Bank of England increases its rates.
+A fixed-rate ISA is like other fixed-rate savings accounts, it keeps your money tied up for a term between one and five years.
+This guaranteed full term rate can work out better than other savings rates, but remain risky if you’re unable to go without the safety net of your savings or if interest rates rise.

 The best ISA savings rates may be in the fixed-rate ISAs so you’ll need to consider whether or not you can afford to be without your money for one year, or possibly longer.

 Before you make a savings account comparison, look at how much money you can afford to put away each month.

 If your savings can continue to grow over a prolonged period of time without the need to dip into your balance, then you may wish to consider a fixed-rate savings account.

 As mentioned previously, however, you’ll need to weigh up the risk of your investment depreciating if the Bank of England increases the bank rate above your savings account’s AER.